bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 overwrite
-   When restoring disks of an existing VM, the option **overwrite=yes** must be explictly passed to prevent from accidentally overwriting an existing VM.
+   When restoring disks of an existing VM, the option **overwrite=yes** must be explictly passed to force overwriting.
+To prevent from accidentally overwriting an existing VM, the plugin will return an error message if this option is not passed.

 cluster_name
    When restoring, the target cluster name can be specified.
 Otherwise the default cluster